evansimm/evansimm.github.io/content/projects/cif-project.md

 ## Introduction
 What is **Cloud is free**?
 Cloud is free is a platform dedicated to assisting individuals in setting up practical AWS projects with interactive, detailed documentation while making the most of the Free Tier offerings from various Cloud platforms.

 At the time of this post, Cloud is free offers 3 projects of varying complexity, with more projects in the pipeline.
-The projects are: Hosting a Static Website in, creating a Severless Sending Application, and managing and visualizing an RDS database using ECS containers.
+The projects are involve hosting a static website, creating a severless sending application, and managing and visualizing an RDS database using ECS containers.

 ## Project 1: Static Website Hosting
 *Task: Create a static website using S3, CloudFront, Route 53, and ACM.*